anthibo/backend-fundamental-topics/long-polling-job-statusdemo/README.md

 ```bash
 curl -X GET http://localhost:3030/checkstatus\?jobId\=job:1669459087540
 ```
-response will be held until the job is completed
+The response will be held until the job is completed

 Response: `JobStatus: Complete 100%`